ansible-collections/netapp.ontap/README.md

   - na_ontap_broadcast_domain_ports - properly report check_mode `changed`.
   - na_ontap_cifs - fix for AttributeError - 'NoneType' object has no attribute 'get' on line 300
   - na_ontap_volume - change in volume type was ignored and now reporting an error.
+  - na_ontap_volume - checking for success before failure lead to 'NoneType' object has no attribute 'get_child_by_name' when modifying a Flexcache volume.

 ## 20.11.0